-To understand the cloud computing concept more clearly, let us compare it to a more common concept: paying for electric utility.
-Each month, a household or business utilizes a certain amount of electricity which is monitored by a company and the consumer is billed based on their usage.
-If each household had their own power source, that would be congruent with non-cloud computing; there is no central power source that households take advantage of.
-If, as is the standard case, households buy their power from a consolidated power source (e.g. a power plant), that would be like taking advantage of a cloud; many users sharing a resource to fulfill their independent needs.
-Using this simple example, the cloud would be similar to the power plant, providing either infrastructure or software to customers on pay-per-use basis.
+To better understand the cloud computing concept, let us compare it to a more familiar image: paying for an electric utility.
+Each month, a household or business utilizes a certain amount of electricity, which a company monitors, and the consumer is billed based on their usage.
+If each family had its power source, that would be congruent with non-cloud computing; there is no central power source that families take advantage of.
+If, as is the standard case, families buy their power from a consolidated power source (e.g., a power plant), that would be like taking advantage of a cloud; many users share a resource to fulfill their independent needs.
+Using this simple example, the cloud would be similar to the power plant, providing infrastructure or Software to customers on a pay-per-use basis.

-Prior to being able to evaluate if cloud computing is a good fit for a given organization, the general concepts of cloud computing must be understood.
-There are a number of different deployment models as well as applications of clouds that make up a cloud environment.
-The cloud deployment models include public cloud, community cloud, private cloud and hybrid cloud.
-There are strengths and weaknesses to each deployment model as it relates to the specific case that a cloud is being considered for use with.
-The following provides a summary understanding of each deployment model so that one can be chosen to move forward with consideration of cloud implementation.
+Before evaluating if cloud computing is a good fit for a given organization, cloud computing’s general concepts must be understood.
+There are several different deployment models as well as applications of clouds that make up a cloud environment.
+The cloud deployment models include public, community, private, and hybrid clouds.
+Each deployment model has strengths and weaknesses related to the specific case where a shadow is being considered.
+The following provides a summary understanding of each deployment model to be chosen to move forward with consideration of cloud implementation.

-A community cloud is an architecture that is established when a group of organizations come together to share resources.
+“Shared by several organizations and supports a specific community with shared concerns” 2 A community cloud is an architecture established when a group of organizations comes together to share resources.
 A community cloud is a mini public cloud, but only a select group of organizations will be authorized to use the cloud.
-In contrast to the public cloud, it will generally be more expensive since it will only be used within a smaller group of organizations and all of the infrastructure must be established.
-A community cloud is a great choice for a group of organizations, such as a group of federal agencies that desire to share resources but want to have more control over security and insight into the cloud itself.
+In contrast to the public cloud, it will generally be more expensive since it will only be used within a smaller group of organizations.
+All of the infrastructures must be established.
+A community cloud is a great choice for organizations, such as federal agencies, that desire to share resources but want more control over security and insight into the cloud.

-In addition to the platform on which a cloud will be deployed, there are a variety of different applications of a cloud.
-There are three major types of cloud services, Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).
+In addition to the Platform on which a cloud will be deployed, there are various cloud applications.
+There are three major types of cloud services, Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
 Described below are the concepts between the varying types of cloud models.

 Software as a Service (SaaS):

-SaaS allows applications to be used by customers over the internet to complete business processes.
-SaaS is not a new concept; for example, “Salesforce.com has been providing on-demand software for customers since 1999.”6 The advantage of SaaS is the software is run from one centralized location, which means that that the software can be accessed from any location over the internet.
-The other benefit of having the software managed in one location is that the patches and updates only need to be done once, eliminating the time-consuming need to conduct software updates on every machine.
-Lastly, SaaS is generally “on-demand” which means that an organization does not have to commit to enterprise licenses.
+“Delivers software over the internet without need to install and run applications on the customer’s computers” 2 SaaS allows applications to be used by customers over the internet to complete business processes.
+SaaS is not net; for example, “Salesforce.com has been providing on-demand software for customers since 1999.”6 The advantage of SaaS is that the Software is run from one centralized location, which means it can be accessed from any site over the internet.
+The other benefit of having the Software managed in one place is that the patches and updates only need to be done once, eliminating the time-consuming need to conduct software updates on every machine.
+Lastly, SaaS is generally “on-demand,” meaning an organization does not have to commit to enterprise licenses.